mggg/GerryChain/docs/user/intro.rst

 Parts of the chain
 ------------------

-RunDMCMC performs a random walk over all partitions of a graph.
+GerryChain performs a random walk over all partitions of a graph.
 It does this with a simple Markov chain.
 The chain's behavior is entirely directed by four modular layers: **proposals**, **updaters**, **validators**, and **acceptance functions**.
 These layers are merely functions provided by the user, so the